PepeSegura/OSS-42evaluators/README.md

 ```bash
 python manage.py runserver
 ```
-Now your setup should be complete, and the website should be fully functional with the populated database.
+Now your setup should be complete, and the fetch_data should be fully functional with the populated database.